-Effective local action on climate change requires strong and consistent political and corporate leadership to ensure that the issue is an organisational priority - an effective way to do this is to declare a climate emergency, which many authorities have already done.
-It is particularly important that an integrated approach is adopted so that all aspects of service delivery take the climate crisis into account - and that planning policy is used to support actions on green infrastructure, retrofitting historic buildings and community energy initiatives, with their multiple benefits for health and the economy.
+This can help facilitate an integrated approach to addressing climate change across all Council functions, which is particularly important.
+This means that all aspects of service delivery take the climate crisis into account - and that planning policy is used to support actions on green infrastructure, retrofitting historic buildings and community energy initiatives, with their multiple benefits for health and the economy.